MC2 Monadnock Graduate

 MC2 prepared me for college by helping me develop the skills to succeed not only in my education but throughout life.
 I learned how to budget time more effectively by planning when things needed to be done, and the steps to how I was going to get there.
 The only thing that MC2 could have helped to prepare me more would have been by helping me improve my testing skills because unfortunately, college does not believe fully in performance based assessment.

 If you could give one piece of advice to the current MC2 students, what would it be?

 Work hard and get out of high school.
 It is not a housing ground for you to just go and be, or let moments pass by.
 Make it a place where you work hard and succeed, then you will continue that throughout your life.

 How has MC2 supported you since graduating?

-Since I have graduated, I have been in contact with the community still at MC2.
+Since I graduated, I have stayed in contact with the community still at MC2.
 I talk with the teachers and staff through e-mail or on the occasional visits to visit everyone.
 It is nice to know that the staff still wants to know how you are doing and want you to succeed.